dtaht/blog-cerowrt/content/post/routing_test_tricks.md

 This saves hugely on renaming, and renumbering things.

 In this example, I disconnected the AP from the switch so it would pick up a route over the wireless.
-I then went behind that AP for a quick test.
+I then plugged my laptop into the AP for a quick test.

 In a few seconds the network discovered its new topology and I didn't even lose my connections.

 ````
-root@m2-1:~# ifconfig eth0 down
+root@m2-1:~# # plug into laptop directly
 root@m2-1:~# ip route
 default via 172.22.254.26 dev wlan0 onlink
-172.20.6.119 via 172.22.148.8 dev eth0 onlink # further away not yet switched
 172.22.0.0/16 via 172.22.254.26 dev wlan0 onlink
 172.22.64.0/22 via 172.22.254.26 dev wlan0 onlink
 172.22.192.0/22 via 172.22.254.26 dev wlan0 onlink
 172.22.192.3 via 172.22.254.26 dev wlan0 onlink
 172.22.148.0/24 dev eth0  src 172.22.148.22
 172.22.148.3 via 172.22.254.26 dev wlan0 onlink
-172.22.148.8 via 172.22.148.8 dev eth0 onlink # Laptop not yet switched
+172.22.148.8 via 172.22.148.8 dev eth0 onlink # Laptop behind the ap
 172.22.148.9 via 172.22.254.25 dev wlan0 onlink
 172.22.254.0/24 via 172.22.254.26 dev wlan0 onlink
 172.22.254.24 via 172.22.254.24 dev wlan0 onlink